odiaz95012/LightAndSoundMemoryGame/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[I used a javscript tutorial youtube video by Programming with Mosh to help me learn the syntax and power of javascript. ]
+[I used a javscript tutorial youtube video by Programming with Mosh to help me learn the syntax and power of javascript.
+I also used StackOverflow to help me develop the function which generates a random pattern for the game everytime the game is started.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [The biggest challenge I encountered was trying to figure out the logic of the game in a language I had little prior experience with.
 The game’s functionality was implemented with javascript so it was difficult trying to make a game with a language I did not really know how to use.
 Before this project, I had only ever used javascript when working through Free Code Camp’s website development course.
 In this course, I had step-by-step guidance, so it was easy.
 However, when I tried implementing the logic of this project without CodePath’s provided guide, I was really lost because my experience with javascript just wasn’t there.
 To overcome this, I looked at all of the references given by CodePath.
 For example, I read the documentation provided for the getElementById function to learn what the function does, how it works, and how it can be used in different situations.
 Another thing I did to overcome this lack of javascript experience was watching a tutorial for javascript on youtube.
 Through this tutorial, I learned why javascript is so powerful in web development and some essential methods in javascript.
 In the end, I used CodePath’s provided logic for the game because I simply did not know how to approach it.
 However, I made sure that I understood every aspect of the logic and I now believe that if I did this project from scratch, I could implement the game’s logic on my own.]